snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 ``ksg2`` in the Dakota input script.
 Furthermore, the user may choose to include, during the computation of the mutual information, a stochastic error term on the low-fidelity model responses.
-This is done by specifying ``simulation_variance`` in the ``responses`` block corresponding to the low-fidelity model.
-See the Dakota Theory Manual :cite:p:`TheoMan` for more information regarding the implementation of the mutual information calculations.
+This is done by specifying :dakkw:`responses-calibration_terms-simulation_variance` in the :dakkw:`responses` block corresponding to the low-fidelity model.
+See :ref:`uq:bayes_experimental_design` for more information regarding the implementation of the mutual information calculations.

 There are three criteria by which this algorithm is considered complete.
-The user may specify ``max_hifi_evaluations``, which limits the number of high-fidelity model simulations Dakota will run.
+The user may specify :dakkw:`method-bayes_calibration-experimental_design-max_hifi_evaluations`, which limits the number of high-fidelity model simulations Dakota will run.
 Note that this does not include any simulations needed to perform the initial Bayesian calibration of the low-fidelity model parameters.
 Alternatively, if the change in the